-- 38. Guarantees by the subsidiaries of parent-level debt (i.e., upstream guarantees) may overcome structural subordination by putting the claims of parent company creditors on a pari passu basis with those of operating company creditors.
-Such guarantees have to be enforceable under the relevant national legal system(s), and there most be no undue concern regarding potential allegations of fraudulent conveyance.
-Although joint and several guarantees from all subsidiaries provide the most significant protection, several guarantees by subsidiaries accounting for a major portion of total assets would be sufficient to avoid notching of parent debt issues in most cases. - 39.
-The legal analysis outcome depends on the specific fact pattern, not legal documentation-so one cannot standardize the determination.
+- Guarantees by the subsidiaries of parent-level debt (i.e., upstream guarantees) may overcome structural subordination by putting the claims of parent company creditors on a pari passu basis with those of operating company creditors.
+Such guarantees have to be enforceable under the relevant national legal system(s), and there must be no undue concern regarding potential allegations of fraudulent conveyance.
+Although joint and several guarantees from all subsidiaries provide the most significant protection, several guarantees by subsidiaries accounting for a major portion of total assets would be sufficient to avoid notching of parent debt issues in most cases. - The legal analysis outcome depends on the specific fact pattern, not legal documentation--so one cannot standardize the determination.
 But, if either the guarantor company received value or was solvent for a sufficiently long period subsequent to issuing the guarantee, the upstream guarantee should be valid.
-Accordingly, we consider upstream guarantees valid if any of these conditions are met: - The proceeds of the guaranteed obligation are provided (downstreamed) to guarantor.
+Accordingly, we consider upstream guarantees valid if any of these conditions are met:

+- The proceeds of the guaranteed obligation are provided (downstreamed) to guarantor.
 It does not matter whether the issuer downstreams the money as an equity infusion or as a loan.
-Either way, the financing benefits the operations of the subsidiary which justifies the guarantee; - The legal risk period--ordinarily, one or two years from entering into the guarantee--has passed; - There is a specific analytical conclusion that there is little default risk during the period that the guarantee validity is at risk.
+Either way, the financing benefits the operations of the subsidiary which justifies the guarantee; - Any legal risk period from entering the guarantee has passed; - There is a specific analytical conclusion that there is little default risk during the period that the guarantee validity is at risk.